Mikael Zayenz Lagerkvist

 Recent Updates

-• Blog Post7 min read
+- Blog Post7 min read

 Gecode 6.3.0 and 6.4.0 are released

-After a long pause, there are two new Gecode releases.
-Gecode 6.3.0 is dated 7 July 2026, and Gecode 6.4.0 was released on 15 July 2026.
+After a long pause, Gecode has two new releases.
+Gecode 6.3.0 is dated 7 July 2026, and Gecode 6.4.0 followed on 15 July.

-• Blog Post4 min read
+- Blog Post6 min read

 Propagating the minimum distance between selected points

-• Blog Post4 min read
+- Blog Post4 min read

 Table Talk Tuning

-• Blog Post3 min read
+- Blog Post3 min read

 What happens when Sudoku scales?